sadhanashegde/Health-Monitoring-System/README.md

 This project combines a Pulse Oximeter sensor with an LCD display and a DHT11 sensor to monitor pulse rate, SpO2, temperature, and humidity.
 It's designed for educational purposes.

 # Components
-Arduino UNO
+Arduino UNO,
-MAX30100 Pulse Oximeter Sensor
+MAX30100 Pulse Oximeter Sensor,
-DHT11 Sensor
+DHT11 Sensor,
-I2C LCD Display (16x2)
+I2C LCD Display (16x2),
 Wires and Breadboard
 # Setup
 Circuit Connection: Wire up the components as per the provided circuit diagram.